zzzprojects/docs/dapper-tutorial.net/pages/getting-started/create-mvc-project.md

 ---
 PermaID: 1000201
-Name: create-mvc-project
+Name: Create a MVC Project
 ---

-# Create MVC Project
+# Create a MVC Project

 In this article, we will learn how to create ASP.NET MVC application.
 The easiest way to create an ASP.NET application is to open Visual Studio and create a C# web project using the ASP.NET Web Application (.NET Framework) template.